rajesh-bachu/notejam/README.rst

 comment db names in task definition if required... issue is in: django version 1.6 and release date is more than 5 years back.. i cannot bypass creating superuser... tried creating custom comand called initadmin to create using random creds, it worked once, but dint work later.. so i see this as a potential improvement.

+Explain IAM Policy - focus on security explain how terraform backend was setup security best practices